 It seems however that the idea of using the volatile and highly oxidizing compound as a rocket fuel was not practical to implement and the high costs together with handling constraints for the stuff coincided with the Wehrmacht's setbacks at Stalingrad and elsewhere.
-Ultimately, this all pushed Hitler to intensify the search for the ultimate "wonder weapon" and in 1943, the facilities at Falkenhagen changed direction to setup an industrial scale production site of the newly developed extremely lethal nerve agents Sarin and Tabun.
+Ultimately, this all pushed Hitler to intensify the search for the ultimate "wonder weapon" and in 1943, the facilities at Falkenhagen changed direction to setup an industrial scale production site of the newly developed extremely lethal nerve gases Sarin and Tabun.
 Although not verified beyond doubt, it has been said that the plans of the German leadership was to create nerve gas rockets with capacity to reach New York or even Los Angeles.
 Again, the development on the battlefield did put these bold plans to an abrupt end in late 1944 when the Red Army approached the river Oder and the Germans had to quickly abandon Falkenhagen.
 The site was designed to produce some 500 metric tons of Sarin per month but luckily, this never became a reality and nerve gas never went into use during WWII.
-It is said that due to the fact that Hitler was wounded by mustard gas in his duty during WWI, he was personally extremely hesitant to put chemical weapons into use on the battlefield.
-At the time of WWII, Sarin was proprietary to the Germans and presumably it must have been tempting to use it during the worst setbacks in the Eastern Front from 1943 and onwards.
+It is said that due to the fact that Hitler was wounded by mustard gas in his duty during WWI, he was personally extremely hesitant to put gas into use on the battlefield.
+At the time of WWII, Sarin was proprietary to the Germans and presumably it must have been tempting to use it during the worst setbacks in the Eastern Front from 1943 and onward.
 Given the terrible way the victim dies within minutes and that the lethal dose being just 10 micrograms per kilo of body weight and that no anti-dote was known at that time, it would surely have became a real ghastly situation if it had been used.

 Although it has been said that the Falkenhagen facility was finished to some 80% at the time of its abandonment in late 1944, it's a puzzling and scary thought that the sequel of the V1 and V2 rockets might have been nerve-gas filled ones with a far longer reach.
 Would that ultimately have changed the outcome of WWII?
 Most likely no, but considering a US military command having nuclear capabilities being faced with nerve gas loaded rockets - a scary thought indeed...